mhoennig/hs.hsadmin.ng/README.md

 To be able to build and run the Java Spring Boot application, you need the following tools:

 - Docker 20.x (on MacOS you also need *Docker Desktop* or similar)
-- PostgreSQL Server 15.5-bookworm
+- optionally: PostgreSQL Server 15.5-bookworm
   (see instructions below to install and run in Docker)
-- Java JDK at least recent enough to run Gradle
-  (JDK 17.x will be automatically installed by Gradle toolchain support)
+- The matching Java JDK at will be automatically installed by Gradle toolchain support.

-You also might need an IDE (e.g. *IntelliJ IDEA* or *Eclipse* or *VS Code* with *[STS](https://spring.io/tools)* and a GUI Frontend for *PostgreSQL* like *Postbird*.
+- You also might need an IDE (e.g. *IntelliJ IDEA* or *Eclipse* or *VS Code* with *[STS](https://spring.io/tools)* and a GUI Frontend for *PostgreSQL* like *Postbird*.

 If you have at least Docker, the Java JDK and Gradle installed in appropriate versions and in your `PATH`, then you can start like this: